MissingBitStudios/igneous/README.md

 ### Environment Variables

-The install directory for the OpenAL SDK should be added as an environment variable in your system.
+The install directory for the OpenAL SDK should be added as an environment variable named `OPENALDIR` in your system.
 This is not necessary, but is a safeguard in case CMake cannot find the install directory in one of the default search paths.

-The OpenAL variable should be named `OPENALDIR`.

 ### Checkout